 It helps to know that this relatively simple warehouse/factory building sits close the shore of Lake Union on the eastern edge of Queen Anne in South Lake Union.
 You’ll find it facing generally north at the spot where 8th Ave.
 N. splits off from Westlake to heading south.
 Most of us know it as the American Meter & Appliance building. …Continue reading “How to designate a landmark: The Boyd Building”→

-As the primary real estate developers of the land on the southwest slope of Queen Anne, George and Angeline Kinnear had a major impact on our neighborhood.
+As the primary real estate developers of the land on the southwest slope of Queen Anne, George and Angeline (Denny) Kinnear had a major impact on our neighborhood.
 Their 1888 house at 809 Queen Anne Ave.
 N. was quintessential Queen Anne style.
-It sported the mandatory tower, multiple gables, clapboard siding, intricately turned columns and spreading front porch that mark the style.
+It sported the mandatory tower, multiple gables, clapboard siding, intricately-turned columns, and a spreading front porch that mark the style.
 The Kinnears designed it as an advertisement for the kinds of homes they expected to see on the lots of their subdivision.
-Their home sat on a two and a half acre site.
+Their home sat on a two-and-a-half acre site.

-The family’s influence resonates today at Kinnear Park which they gave to the city in 1893 and which is Seattle’s second park after Denny Park.
+The family’s influence resonates today at Kinnear Park, which they gave to the city in 1893 and which is Seattle’s second park after Denny Park.
 Its impact is also seen in two other tiny parks.
-One of them, a small strip along Queen Anne Drive just below the Bayview, retains a few trees planted by the Kinnear family and the wall which lined the edge of their property.
+One of them, a small strip along Queen Anne Drive just below the Bayview site, retains a few trees planted by the Kinnear family and the wall which lined the edge of their property.
 The other small park, at Prospect and Second Ave.
 W., held the cistern which provided water for the Kinnear home.
-(The elevation drop to the house created enough force to provide water to the third floor).
-Also, still standing in the neighborhood are the 1908 De La Mar Apartments that George and Angeline constructed for their guests to the 1909 Alaska-Yukon-Pacific Exposition.
+The elevation drop to the house created enough force to provide water to the third floor.
+Also still standing in the neighborhood are the 1908 De La Mar Apartments that George and Angeline constructed for their guests to the 1909 Alaska-Yukon-Pacific Exposition.

 When George Kinnear died in 1912, his son Charles moved into the home and lived there until he died in 1956.
-The Charles Kinnear family had strong ties to the First United Methodist Church and gave their home site to the church for the care of “older adults or children.”
+The Charles Kinnear family had strong ties to the First United Methodist Church, and gave their home site to the church for the care of “older adults or children.”
 The Methodists created a not-for-profit to run the retirement home.
-It may have also started the foundation that covers housing costs if residents run out of money.
-The church worked with the community to build the ten-story residential community designed in 1958 that opened in 1961.
-While the church gave the building to the not-for-profit, it retained ownership of the land.
+They may have also started the Foundation that covers housing costs if residents run out of money.
+The Church worked with the community to build the ten-story residential community designed in 1958 that opened in 1961.
+While the Church gave the building to the not-for-profit, it retained ownership of the land.
 The relationship of the building to the land is a strange historical wrinkle that had to be ironed out before Bayview could initiate its current projects.

 The original Bayview building was designed by John Graham & Co. while John Graham Jr. was still practicing.
-Graham junior — Space Needle, Nordstrom and Macy upper stories, Northgate Mall – was one of the most successful and influential architects in Seattle’s history.
-The company designed many important Queen Anne buildings including the Victorian Apartments on Highland Drive.
+Graham Jr. — Space Needle, Nordstrom and Macy upper stories, Northgate Mall – was one of the most successful and influential architects in Seattle’s history.
+The company designed many important Queen Anne buildings including the Victoria Apartments on Highland Drive.
 Graham created a tall building made taller still by its location above Uptown-Lower Queen Anne where Queen Anne Avenue begins its steep climb.
 It had three wings.
-The east and west wings rose to ten stories while the bisecting wing to the north was held to nine stories.
+The east and west wings rose to ten stories, while the bisecting wing to the north was held to nine stories.
 If the Kinnear home expressed the essence of the Queen Anne style, the retirement home did the same for what is known as mid-century modern.
-Bayview sports a Roman brick veneer and on the south facing façade elegant balconies from which residents have phenomenal 180o views of downtown, the Space Needle, Mt.
-Rainier, the Olympics and Elliott Bay.
-Surely no one living on the south slope of the hill remembers the great views before Bayview went up, but now folks living on that slope and in the retirement community are ironically worried that the high-rise building proposed for Roy Street between First West and Queen Anne Ave. will block theirs.
+Bayview sports a Roman brick veneer, and on the south-facing façade elegant balconies from which residents have phenomenal 180o views of downtown, the Space Needle, Mt.
+Rainier, the Olympics, and Elliott Bay.
+Surely no one living on the south slope of the Hill remembers the great views before Bayview went up, but now folks living on that slope and in the retirement community are ironically worried that the high-rise building proposed for Roy Street between First West and Queen Anne Ave. will block theirs.

 There was a lot of chatter this summer of 2016 over the proposal to allow the construction of three-story Detached Alternative Dwelling Units (DADUs) on modest sized lots now hosting single family homes.
 Accessory Dwelling Units (ADUs) tend to be independent dwelling units in an attic or a basement with separate doors and appropriate emergency exits.
 Realtors call an ADU a mother-in-law.